rlabinot/Teaching-HEIGVD-AMT-2018-Project/webuiUserAcceptanceTests/TESTING_FUNCTIONAL.md

 ![1542137357652](img/testsPassed.png)

 Everything went well, now you are ready to make some new tests !
+Also, don't forget to do a "docker-compose down" to shut down the containers when you want to end the WebUI experience.